Last updated May 4, 2021.

 Cornyn’s record on immigration

-“There is no way that Sen. Cornyn can be trusted,” said Mario Carrillo, head of America’s Voice Texas, said, warning that Cornyn won’t do anything “that doesn’t appease the right-wing members of Congress and the right-wing nationalists in the administration.”
+“There is no way that Sen. Cornyn can be trusted,” said Mario Carrillo, head of America’s Voice Texas, warning that Cornyn won’t do anything “that doesn’t appease the right-wing members of Congress and the right-wing nationalists in the Trump administration.”

 Cornyn is a key player in the continued failure to pass immigration reform because of his repeated history of voting against many legislative attempts, such as the 2010 Dream Act.
 Critics cite his record of continually throwing roadblocks in previous immigration debates, especially during the 2013 comprehensive immigration overhaul crafted by the “Gang of Eight.”